open5e/open5e/content/srd/traps.md

 The cover can also be magically held shut using the arcane lock spell or similar magic.

-Locking Pit.
-This pit trap is identical to a hidden pit trap, with one key exception: the trap door that covers the pit is spring-­‐‑loaded.
+**Locking Pit**.
+This pit trap is identical to a hidden pit trap, with one key exception: the trap door that covers the pit is spring---loaded.
 After a creature falls into the pit, the cover snaps shut to trap its victim inside.

 A successful DC 20 Strength check is necessary to pry the cover open.